devbookhq/unweave-setup/unweave-vm/README.md

 - [`dbk.toml`](./dbk.toml)

 #### Dockerfile.dbk
-Customize the VM via a Dockerfile.
+This is a Dockerfile through which you custome the VM beforehand.
 You can do anything: install binaries, copy files, etc.
+We basically create a container based on this file and run it every time a user visits Devbook-powered page.

-We advise to keep the size of low.
+We advise to keep the size low.

 #### dbk.toml
 Specify the ID for your VMs.